Troubleshoot Kerberos failures in Internet Explorer

 Why do I get bad performance when I use Kerberos authentication

-In older versions of Windows Server, such as Windows Server 2008 SP2 and Windows Server 2008 R2, Kerberos is a request-based authentication protocol.
-This means that the client must send the Kerberos ticket (that can be quite a large blob) with each request that's made to the server.
-This is contrary to authentication methods that rely on NTLM.
+Kerberos is a request-based authentication protocol in older versions of Windows Server, such as Windows Server 2008 SP2 and Windows Server 2008 R2.
+It means that the client must send the Kerberos ticket (that can be quite a large blob) with each request that's made to the server.
+It's contrary to authentication methods that rely on NTLM.
 By default, NTLM is session-based.
-This means that the browser will authenticate only one request when it opens the TCP connection to the server.
+It means that the browser will authenticate only one request when it opens the TCP connection to the server.
 Each subsequent request on the same TCP connection will no longer require authentication for the request to be accepted.
 In newer versions of IIS, from Windows 2012 R2 onwards, Kerberos is also session-based.
-This means that only the first request on a new TCP connection has to be authenticated by the server.
-Subsequent requests do not have to include a Kerberos ticket.
+Only the first request on a new TCP connection must be authenticated by the server.
+Subsequent requests don't have to include a Kerberos ticket.

-You can change this behavior by using the authPersistNonNTLM property if you are running under IIS 7 and later versions.
+You can change this behavior by using the authPersistNonNTLM property if you're running under IIS 7 and later versions.
 If the property is set to true, Kerberos will become session based.
-If the property is set to false, it will be session-based.
-Therefore, it will have worse performance because we have to include a larger amount of data to send to the server each time.
+Otherwise, it will be request-based.
+It will have worse performance because we have to include a larger amount of data to send to the server each time.
 For more information, see Request based versus Session based Kerberos Authentication (or the AuthPersistNonNTLM parameter).

 It may not be a good idea to blindly use Kerberos authentication on all objects.
 Using Kerberos authentication to fetch hundreds of images by using conditional GET requests that are likely generate 304 not modified responses is like trying to kill a fly by using a hammer.
 Such a method will also not provide obvious security gains.